wanghaisheng/responsive-landing-page-starter/content/blog/en/testing-external-apis-in-ruby-with-webmock-and-vcr.md

 There are other possible considerations when using an external API, such as non-idempotent HTTP methods (for example, the `POST` request in our method will create an actual SMS messages will be created every time we run our test), or potential issues with costs or rate limits.
 Many of these additional issues could be addressed by using an API sandbox, and the Messages API [provides a sandbox](https://developer.vonage.com/messages/concepts/messages-api-sandbox) for some messaging channels.

-Using a sandbox is more relevant to tests higher up the pyramid, such as end-to-end/ functional tests and some larger integration test, and doesn't really solve our speed and determinism issues.
+Using a sandbox is more relevant to tests higher up the pyramid, such as end-to-end or functional tests and some larger integration test, and doesn't really solve our speed and determinism issues.
 What we really want for our lower level tests is a way of *not hitting the external dependency at all*.
 One solution to this is *mocking*.

 ## Mocking